IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 For example, UID2 tokens are habitually passed through the bid stream from a publisher to a DSP.
 Although a UID2 token might go through several parties, such as an SSP, it can be decrypted only by an authorized UID2 participant.
 On its journey through the bid stream, the UID2 token can safely pass through one or more intermediaries.

-The same is true of UID2 tokens generated for sharing. (**GWH_KT KT to report back whether we need this/how to fix it. **) -->
+The same is true of UID2 tokens generated for sharing. (**GWH_KT KT to report back whether we need this/how to fix it.
+GWH_KT here is my suggestion to say: Only trusted sharing participants, that you've chosen to share with, have access to your decryption keys. **) -->

 ## UID2 Portal Sharing Permissions

 For the intended receiver of UID2 tokens to be able to decrypt them into raw UID2s, the sender must grant permission to the receiver.
 Sharing permissions are defined through the UID2 Portal.
+For details, see [UID2 Portal Overview](../portal/portal-overview.md)).

 For UID2 Portal access, contact your UID2 {**GWH check wording elsewhere, contact, associate or whatever.**}